Healthdirect Free Australian health advice you can count on.

 • personal care such as showering and meals

-You may find it helpful to think about which family and friends might be available to assist and support you.
+You may find it helpful to think about which family and friends might be able to help you.

 Websites such as Gather my Crew can be helpful in coordinating offers of help.